Nordic countries: Geography

 Denmark is by far the most densely populated country, whilst Sweden, Norway and Finland are less densely populated and similar to each other from this perspective.
 Iceland has both the lowest population and by far the lowest population density.
 But large areas in Finland, Norway and Sweden, like most of Iceland, are unpopulated.
 There are no such areas in Denmark.
 Denmark has a population density around continental average, higher than for instance France and Poland but lower when compared to the United Kingdom, Italy or Germany.
-Finland, Norway and Sweden has a population density that is a little lower than the United States, but higher than Canada.
+Finland, Norway and Sweden have a population density that is a little lower than the United States, but higher than Canada.
 In round figures, Iceland's population density resembles Canada's.